Bard Recovery IVC Blood Clot Filter Lawsuit | Lawyer

 Scientists have conducted many studies of the Bard Recovery IVC filter, and many have warned about the high risk of life-threatening complications.

-This study, published in February 2012, found 40% of Bard Recovery IVC filters fractured after 5.5 years.
+One study, published in February 2012, found 40% of Bard Recovery IVC filters fractured after 5.5 years.
 Of the 363 people who were implanted with the Recovery, only 97 had the device removed.
 The study described cases where fractured pieces of the Recovery IVC filter migrated into the pulmonary arteries, femoral veins, heart (right ventricle), and renal vein.

-In 2010, researchers who published this study warned “The Bard Recovery and Bard G2 filters had high prevalences of fracture and embolization, with potentially life-threatening sequelae.”
+In 2010, researchers who published this safety study warned “The Bard Recovery and Bard G2 filters had high prevalences of fracture and embolization, with potentially life-threatening sequelae.”

 Side Effects of the Bard Recovery IVC Filter